AhmdNassar/SFND_Radar_Obstacle_2DFFT_CFAR/README.md

 ```
 offset = 1.4;
 ```
+After choosing our parameters we follow these steps:
-* Create a vector to store noise_level for each iteration on training cells design a loop such that it slides the CUT across range doppler map by giving margins at the edges for Training and Guard Cells.
+1. Create a vector to store noise_level for each iteration on training cells design a loop such that it slides the CUT across range doppler map by giving margins at the edges for Training and Guard Cells.
-* For every iteration sum the signal level within all the training cells.
+2. For every iteration sum the signal level within all the training cells.
-* To sum convert the value from logarithmic to linear using db2pow function.
+3. To sum convert the value from logarithmic to linear using db2pow function.
-* Average the summed values for all of the training cells used.
+4. Average the summed values for all of the training cells used.
-* After averaging convert it back to logarithimic using pow2db.
+5. After averaging convert it back to logarithimic using pow2db.
-* Further add the offset to it to determine the threshold.
+6. Further add the offset to it to determine the threshold.
-* Next, compare the signal under CUT with this threshold.
+7. Next, compare the signal under CUT with this threshold.
-* If the CUT level > threshold assign % it a value of `1`, else equate it to `0`.
+8. If the CUT level > threshold assign % it a value of `1`, else equate it to `0`.
-* Use `RDM[x,y]` as the matrix from the output of 2D FFT for implementing CFAR
+9. Use `RDM[x,y]` as the matrix from the output of 2D FFT for implementing CFAR
 ```
 RDM = RDM/max(max(RDM));